Plant Phone Number:

 Three types of limestone are calcined at the Superior facility to produce high calcium quicklime, high calcium hydrated lime, dolomitic quicklime and PCC quicklime.

 In addition to calcined lime products, the plant is also a major supplier of finely ground limestone for various mining and manufacturing processes throughout the Midwest.

 History of the Superior Plant:

 The Graymont Superior plant was originally a lumber and cement supplier to the Duluth/Superior region, named Cutler-Gilbert-Pearson Company, formed in 1880.
 The company was sold to C. H. Graves Company in 1882, which added salt to the product line.

 In 1912 the company began producing lime in Duluth, MN, and in 1914 the name was officially changed to Cutler-Magner Company.
 Over the years, the company expanded its enterprise to encompass production of cement, salt and lime at two production locations, Duluth and Superior.

-Today: The Superior lime facility is now the Graymont Superior Plant, and the Duluth salt operation maintains the Cutler-Magner Company name.
+Today: The Superior lime facility is called the Graymont Superior Plant, and the Duluth salt operation is North American Salt.

 |Superior Plant – Panoramic View 2 - Starting from “home” position and panning right, you see the LKD (lime kiln dust) load out area, the radiant coolers, and #4 precipitator and baghouse - the gold building just behind the coolers.
 Moving right, the stone bin and entry for kiln #4, and at the other end of kiln #4 you can see the auxiliary drive building.
 Approaching “home” again you can see the pipes feeding precipitator #3 and precipitator #2.